 Risks of investing in Canada include:

-- Exposure to the United States - Canada's economy is strongly correlated to that of the U.S. as its largest trading partner, according to the U.S. Census Bureau.
-This means that the country may not offer as much diversification for U.S. investors as other markets.
+- Exposure to the United States: Canada's economy is strongly correlated to that of the U.S. as its largest trading partner, according to the U.S. Census Bureau.
+It means that the country may not offer as much diversification for U.S. investors as other markets.
 Recent trade conflicts with the United States including tariffs on agricultural and dairy products did produce some concern, although a replacement for the NAFTA free trade agreement seems to have worked many things out, with the revised USMCA agreement.

 - Reliance on Commodity Prices - Canada's economy derives a lot of its strength from commodities with its enormous natural resource base.
-This means that its economy may be susceptible to swings based on often-volatile commodity prices.
+It means that its economy may be susceptible to swings based on often-volatile commodity prices.

 Invest in Canada with ETFs & ADRs